Raspberry Fudge Brownies

 - Bake at 180C for about 20 minutes when the top should be set, but the mixture still has a slight wobble.

 Tracy over at It’s Not Easy Being Greedy has chosen the theme, USA, for this month’s chocolate extravaganza, aka We Should Cocoa.
-Brownies are one of America’s best known bakes over here in the UK and I have done my fair share of spreading that brownie love.
+Brownies are one of America’s best known bakes over here in the UK.
+Needless to say, I’ve done my fair share of spreading that brownie love.

-As the Cornish raspberries were bought at my local greengrocer’s, the properly free range duck eggs at our Friday Country Market and the flour from our local mill at Cotehele, I’m sending this off to Elizabeth’s Kitchen Diary for Shop Local.
+As I bought the Cornish raspberries at my local greengrocer’s, the properly free range duck eggs at our Friday Country Market and the flour from our local mill at Cotehele, I’m sending these raspberry fudge brownies off to Elizabeth’s Kitchen Diary for Shop Local.

 Brownies are just perfect when you’re In a Hurry, which is the theme for this month’s Love Cake with Ness at JibberJabberUK.